Eat well. Do good.

-At Morey’s our purpose as an organization is to provide value-added services and products which enhance the experience while increasing the consumption of fish and seafood.
-Through this purpose and with our industry, we at Morey’s are responsible for protecting our oceans and their inhabitants.
-As a distributor of fish and seafood throughout the US we strongly believe in environmentally responsible aquaculture practices.
+At Morey’s, we feel it’s our duty to help protect our oceans and their inhabitants.
+A big part of that is a dedication to environmentally responsible aquaculture practices.
 We carefully choose our suppliers to ensure they are highly reputable and act in accordance with any and all regulations developed for farming fish.

 Salmon are raised under carefully controlled conditions, with constant monitoring of growing conditions and production inputs.
 Every fish that’s raised can be traced from the hatchery to the store where it is bought.
 There are concerns as to the levels of PCB’s and Mercury found in raised fish.
 Continuous testing by Salmon of the Americas and others indicates that PCB limits in ocean-farmed salmon are almost equal to those found in wild salmon, and well below Food and Drug Administration (FDA) limits (2 ppm.)
 Salmon is consistently rated as the fish with the lowest mercury levels as detailed in a study conducted by the Institute of Medicine.
 Atlantic Salmon contains some of the highest levels of EPA/DHA Omega-3 fatty acids of any salmon species.